toniarnold/DMediatR/doc/docs/getting-started.md

-To get started quickly, install the current DMediatRNodeTemplate[^template] NuGet template with the .NET CLI command with the exact preview version shown on its nuget.org page.
+To get started quickly, install the current DMediatRNodeTemplate[^template] NuGet template with the .NET CLI command with the exact preview version shown on its webpage.
 Then, in an empty folder, create the solution e.g. with the name:

 ```ps
 dotnet new  DMediatRNode -n Grpc